 If you often find yourself typing long lines of text containing nothing but capital letters, you are probably very fond of the CAPS LOCK key.
 For the rest of us, the CAPS LOCK key is more of a nuisance than help.
-Fortunately, there is a way to disable this key, so that when you press it accidentally, it does nothing.
+Fortunately, there is a way to change the way this key operates or even disable this key completely, so that when you press it accidentally, it does nothing.

 To stop the CAPS LOCK key from working, all you need to do is make a small modification to Windows Registry.
 To do that, right click on the link below, and choose Save link as (or a similar command, depending on your web browser) to download the file disable_caps_lock.reg to your computer: